-The Galveston Fishing Pier also offers gear rental.
+The Galveston Fishing Pier, located at 91st Street, also offers gear rental.
 Pier passes are good through 5 a.m. the following day, and kids ages 6-12, seniors, students, and military or civil servants with ID are eligible for a discounted rate.
 Have people in your group who aren't interested in trying their luck with a line?
-Check out the bike & surf board rental options, or Jimmy's on the Pier, a casual restaurant located out over the water!
+Check out the bike & surf board rental options, or Jimmy's on the Pier, a casual restaurant located right over the water on the pier!

 Do I Need a Fishing License in Galveston?

 Yes.
 A Texas Fishing License is required to fish in Galveston.
 You need it to take fish, mussels, clams, crayfish or other aquatic life in the public waters of Texas.

 Youth under the age of 17 do not need a license to fish in Texas.
 However, per Texas Parks & Wildlife (TPWD), if they wish to retain a red drum over the maximum length, they will need to purchase an Exempt Angler Tag.

 You can purchase a fishing license at local retailers, including:

 - Academy Sports - 4523 Fort Crockett Blvd.

 - West End Marina – 21706 Burnet Drive

 Fishing in Texas State Parks like Galveston Island State Park doesn’t require a license (park entry fees still apply).
 All other fishing regulations, such as length and bag limits still apply – so make sure you are familiar with the current guidelines.
 Find more details here.